20kaushik02/real-time-traffic-analysis-clickhouse/preprocessing/README.md

 # Data filtering, preprocessing and selection for further use

-- IP packet traces are taken [from here](https://mawi.wide.ad.jp/mawi/samplepoint-F/2023/), specifically from 2023/10/01-2023/10/31 (yet to confirm)
+- IP packet traces are taken [from here](https://mawi.wide.ad.jp/mawi/samplepoint-F/2023/)
-- Filtering - TODO
+- Filtering
   - L4 - Limit to TCP and UDP
-    - maybe GRE for VPN usage?
   - L3 - IPv6 is only around 10%, let's drop it
-- Selection (of fields):
+- Selection of fields:
   - Timestamp
     - capture window is from 0500-0515 UTC
-    - nanosecond precision, use DateTime64 data type in ClickHouse
+    - nanosecond precision, use `DateTime64` data type in ClickHouse
   - IP
     - addresses - src, dst
-    - protocol - TCP or UDP. cld go for boolean in ClickHouse to save space
+    - L4 protocol - TCP, UDP. use `Enum` data type in ClickHouse
-  - TCP/UDP
-    - ports - sport, dport
+  - TCP/UDP - ports - sport, dport
   - Packet size - in bytes
+- `sample_output.csv` contains a partial subset of `202310081400.pcap`, ~600K packets